 - • Fellows are responsible for reporting the fellowship as income to the U.S. Internal Revenue Service.

 I am a candidate for a doctoral degree other than a Ph.D.
 Am I eligible to apply?

 You must be a Ph.D. candidate in order to be eligible for this fellowship.

 I do not see my field of study in the list of eligible fields.
 Is my program eligible for support?

-Only fields which have been designated by the Andrew W. Mellon Foundation are eligible for support.
+Only fields been designated by the Andrew W. Mellon Foundation are eligible for support.
 If you question the eligibility of your particular field you may contact us to inquire: [email protected].

 Humanities: American and English Literatures, Foreign Languages and Literatures (including Area/Cultural/Ethnic/Gender Studies), Art History, Classics, Film, Cinema and Media Studies (theoretical focus) History, Linguistics, Musicology and Ethnomusicology, Performance Studies (theoretical focus), Philosophy and Political Theory, Religion and Theology, Theater (non-performance focus)

 Social Sciences: Anthropology and Archaeology, Demography, Geography and Population Studies, Sociology